 The funnel approach can present some important challenges, depending on its scope.
-A funnel approach is easier to design if it is targeted at only a single discipline, e.g., a CS program that uses its introductory courses to serve of broad campus-wide audience.
-In this scenario, undecided students can get a rigorous introduction to programming fundamentals while simultaneously getting a feel for whether they wish to pursue further CS study.
-In this case, the funnel courses are targeted to serve a single degree program, so it is easier to know how to best focus the material.
+A funnel approach is easier to design if it is targeted at only a single discipline, for example, a CS program that uses its introductory courses to serve a broad campus-wide audience.
+In this scenario, undecided students can get a rigorous introduction to programming fundamentals, while simultaneously getting a feel for whether they wish to pursue further CS study.
+In this case, the funnel courses are targeted to serve a single degree program so it is easier to know how to best focus the material.

 Curriculum integration across multiple computing degree programs presents faculty with a more challenging design problem.
-The goal in this context is to give students direct experience with the kind of work that is featured in advanced courses in more than one computing discipline.
-This can give students the best possible way to make an informed decision from among available computing degree programs, but it requires that those who devise and implement such courses "think outside the box" and be sensitive to the needs of each of the computing disciplines, especially those other than their own.
-The worst possible scenario is that one computing discipline will hijack the introductory sequence to serve its students, in effect creating a filter that directs those who don't succeed in that "preferred discipline" to one of the other disciplines.
+The goal is to give students direct experience with the kind of work that is featured in advanced courses from various computing disciplines.
+This can give students the best possible basis for making a decision from the available computing degree programs, but it requires that those who devise and implement such courses think outside the box and be sensitive to the needs of each of the computing disciplines especially those other than their own.
+The worst possible scenario is that one computing discipline will hijack the introductory sequence to serve its students, creating a filter that directs those who don't succeed in that preferred discipline to one of the other disciplines.

 We know of no curriculum model that provides a successful funnel approach that serves all five computing disciplines.
-However, faculty at various schools, including many in the U.K., report success with funnel courses that serve two or three disciplines.
+However, faculty at various schools, including many U.K. universities, report success with funnel courses that serve two or three disciplines.
 The absence of solid models that serve all five disciplines is likely a reflection of two factors: the inherent difficulty implied in the task, and the simple fact that few schools have much experience as yet in providing degrees in all five disciplines.
 We expect that future generations of the various discipline-specific curriculum guidelines will investigate and assess introductory models that have demonstrated success at serving a broad funnel agenda.

-• Modular vs. custom components: While many of the topics and skills relevant across the various kinds of degree programs are found in the lower division, commonalities extend throughout the entire fouryear program of study.
-For example, programs in each of the computing disciplines need to have advanced courses about each of operating systems, networks, databases, and other areas.
+• Granularity of curriculum components.
+While many of the topics and skills relevant across the various kinds of degree programs are found in the first year or two of study, commonalities extend throughout the entire degree program.
+For example, programs in each of the computing disciplines need to have advanced courses about operating systems, networks, databases, and other areas.
 For each such area, some material is appropriate to students of all the disciplines, while other coverage requires a discipline-specific treatment.
 While the commonalities are numerous, they cluster in chunks that are considerably smaller than a traditional semester course and, as a result, fall through the cracks of traditional course designs.
 This can cause each degree program to have its own custom course despite the fact that its course has much in common with similar courses for other computing majors.

 Reason suggests that there may be great opportunities in devising courses of shorter duration that can be combined as appropriate for the different disciplines.
-One can imagine a handful of short (2- or 3-week) modular courses on various aspects of networking such that, for example, CS students might have some modules in common with IT students, with other modules focusing explicitly on what is unique to the CS or IT agendas.
+One can imagine a handful of short (perhaps a few weeks duration) modular courses on various aspects of networking such that, for example, CS students might have some modules in common with IT students, with other modules focusing explicitly on what is unique to the CS or IT agendas.
+This approach offers obvious potential benefits but also presents various local logistical challenges.
 While this is seemingly a sound idea, considerable experience is required before we can judge its utility.